 STRESSOR(S) IN THIS PROGRAM: NIOSH# CAS#

-1,1,2-trichloro-1,2,2,-trifluoroethane (Freon - 113) KJ400000 76-13-1
+1,1,2-trichloro-1,2,2,-trifluoroethane (Freon - 113) KJ4000000 76-13-1

 Trichlorofluoromethane 75-69-4

 1,2-dichloro-1,1,2,2-tetrafluoroethane 76-14-2

 1-chloro-1,1-difluroethane 75-68-3

 1,2-dibromotetrafluoroethane 124-73-2

 Dichlorodifluoromethane 75-71-8

-Program Frequency: Annual EXAM ELEMENT BASE PERI TERM Do you currently have any limitations/restrictions to your job duties?
-Yes Yes No Have you had any limitations/restrictions or been placed on "light duty" since your last Occupational Health Exam?
-Yes Yes No Has anything about your health status changed since your last occupational health examination Yes Yes No Have any medications changed since your last occupational health examination Yes Yes No Current medication use (prescription or over the counter) Yes Yes No Have you ever had cancer Yes Yes No Do you drink six or more alcoholic drinks per week Yes Yes No Have you ever smoked Yes Yes No Do you currently smoke or use smokeless tobacco, vape or electronic cigarettes ( packs/day) Yes Yes No Heart disease, high blood pressure, stroke or circulation problems Yes Yes No Shortness of breath Yes Yes No Chest pain, angina, heart attack, irregular heart beat (arrhythmia), palpitation, or other heart problem Yes Yes No Repeated episodes of loss of or near loss of consciousness Yes Yes No Skin disease, rash, erosion, ulcer, eczema, pigmentation abnormality or other skin abnormality Yes Yes No Cardiovascular system Yes Yes No Skin (rash, erosion, ulcer, pigment, eczema, etc.) Yes Yes No Central nervous system Yes Yes No
+Program Frequei ncy: Annual EXAM ELEMENT BASE PERI TERM Do you currently have any limitations/restrictions to duties? your job Yes Yes No Have you had any limitations/restrictions or been pl "light duty" since your last Occupational Health Ex Yes No Has anything about your health status changed sind occupational health examination ce your last Yes Yes No Have any medications changed since your last occu health examination upational Yes Yes No Current medication use (prescription or over the co unter) Yes Yes No Have you ever had cancer Yes Yes No Do you drink six or more alcoholic drinks per week Yes Yes No Have you ever smoked Yes Yes No Do you currently smoke or use smokeless tobacco, electronic cigarettes?
+If yes, write how many packs the comments section. • Yes No Heart disease, high blood pressure, stroke or circula problems ation Yes Yes No Shortness of breath Yes Yes No Chest pain, angina, heart attack, irregular heart bea (arrhythmia), palpitations, or other heart problem t Yes Yes No Repeated episodes of loss of or near loss of conscio ousness Yes Yes No Skin disease, rash, erosion, ulcer, eczema, pigment abnormality or other skin abnormality ation Yes Yes No Cardiovascular system Yes Yes No Skin (rash, erosion, ulcer, pigment, eczema, etc.) Yes Yes No Central nervous system Yes Yes No